jossemii/grpc-bb/README.md

-# Pee-RPC: Enhancing Large Message Handling in gRPC
+# Bee-RPC: Enhancing Large Message Handling in gRPC

 ## Abstract

-Pee-RPC is an extension of the gRPC protocol that allows efficient transfer of messages of any size while minimizing the impact on performance.
-This paper describes the structure of messages in Pee-RPC and how they are managed to optimize the transmission of large data.
+Bee-RPC is an extension of the gRPC protocol that allows efficient transfer of messages of any size while minimizing the impact on performance.
+This paper describes the structure of messages in Bee-RPC and how they are managed to optimize the transmission of large data.

 ## Introduction

 The gRPC protocol is used for communication between distributed applications.
 However, its ability to efficiently transmit large messages can be limited.
-Pee-RPC addresses this limitation by enabling the transfer of large messages while maintaining optimal performance.
+Bee-RPC addresses this limitation by enabling the transfer of large messages while maintaining optimal performance.

-## Messages in Pee-RPC
+## Messages in Bee-RPC

-A message in Pee-RPC is defined using a protobuf message, which includes several key attributes for efficient data transmission:
+A message in Bee-RPC is defined using a protobuf message, which includes several key attributes for efficient data transmission:

 ```protobuf
 syntax = "proto3";